What Size Truck Do I Need To Pull A Travel Trailer?

 Dodge has also undergone some 21st Century reinvention with their lineup of half-ton pickup trucks.

-This translates into superior low-end torque, which could be preferable if you need a tow vehicle that can pull a travel trailer up difficult hills, or you have a boat and you need to pull it out of steep, rustic boat launches.
+This translates into superior low-end torque, which could be preferable if you need a tow vehicle that can pull a travel trailer up challenging hills or you have a boat, and you need to pull it out of steep, rustic boat launches.

 The Nissan Titan